Last revised: May 20, 2020

 On AM Joy this morning guest Brittany Cooper used the term “necropolitics” — politics of death.
 The readings for Good Shepherd Sunday challenge the necropolitics of our typical human political leaders with the politics of the Good Shepherd, a politics of “abundant life.”

-Key to reading the John 10 passage is to realize that there is no break in the narrative from John 9, the brilliant story of the man born blind.
+Key to reading the John 10 passage is to realize that there is no break in the narrative from John 9, the brilliant story of the man born blind (see more below under the Gospel Reading).
 Recall that it finishes with these scorching words of Jesus to the Pharisees:

 Jesus said, “I came into this world for judgment so that those who do not see may see, and those who do see may become blind.”
 Some of the Pharisees near him heard this and said to him, “Surely we are not blind, are we?”
 Jesus said to them, “If you were blind, you would not have sin.
 But now that you say, ‘We see,’ your sin remains.”
 (John 9:39-41)

 With absolutely no break, Jesus continues in John 10:1ff:

 “Very truly, I tell you, anyone who does not enter the sheepfold by the gate but climbs in by another way is a thief and a bandit.
 The one who enters by the gate is the shepherd of the sheep. . . .”